 Let it be known: I am not an accountant.
 That’s no secret if you’ve ever met me.
 I really dread the day designated for calculating taxes.
 It’s not that I’m terrible at math or that I am bad at filing taxes…it’s just that looking at all the numbers leaves me exhausted before I even begin.
+I will say that there are great tools available now such as easy to use tax bracket calculators.
 I truly envy folks who earnestly enjoy working with numbers.
 I’m just not one of them.

 When tax time rolls around, I usually end up sitting at the table, whining and squirming around, while my husband asks for numbers off of my expense spreadsheet.
 I’m like a kid who is told to stay at the table until the vegetables have all been eaten off her plate.
 I’m distracted and chatty and I’d rather be anywhere else.
 But every year I muddle through.
 And every year it gets a little easier and I learn a little more.